-Leeds is home to lots of fascinating architecture, but which are the most interesting?
+Leeds is home to an endless stream of fascinating architecture, but which buildings are the most interesting?
 We’ve rounded up 11 of the finest…

-These are Leeds’ most interesting pieces of architecture.
-We’re talking Victorian factories inspired by ancient Egypt, innovative student flats that will change colour over time and angular structures that were considered futuristic enough for Doctor Who.
-You may not even like them all, but they’re definitely worthy of the list.
+These are the most interesting pieces of architecture in Leeds.
+We’re talking Victorian factories inspired by ancient Egypt, innovative student flats that will change colour over time and angular structures that were considered futuristic enough to be included in an episode of Doctor Who.
+You may not even like them all, but they’re definitely interesting, so they’re worthy of the list.
 Check them out…

 Temple Works is a one-of-a-kind.
 Completed in 1840, the Grade I-listed building was designed by Joseph Bonomi the Younger and takes its architectural inspiration from Ancient Egypt.
 The smaller building, with its imposing facade, was based on the Temple of Horus at Edfu, and the larger factory, once the biggest single room in the world, was inspired by the Typhonium at Dendera.
-It played a major role in Leeds’ industrial revolution, and although it stands empty now, it has new owners, so hopefully, it won’t be long before it’s back in use.
+It played a major role in the industrial revolution in Leeds, and although it stands empty now, it has new owners, so hopefully, it won’t be long before it’s back in use.

 Temple Works, Union Place, Leeds, West Yorkshire, LS11 9TH.